African penguin: Description

 African penguins grow to 60–70 cm tall and weigh between 2.2–3.5 kg.
 The beak length of the African penguin varies, usually growing between 4.8–6.5 cm.
 They have a black stripe and black spots on the chest, the pattern of which is unique to each penguin, like human fingerprints.
 The sweat glands above the eyes cool the birds' blood and as the temperature rises, increased blood flow causes the glands to get pinker.
 This species exhibits slight sexual dimorphism; the males are slightly larger than the females and have longer beaks.
 Juveniles do not possess the bold, delineated markings of the adult, but instead have dark upperparts that vary from greyish-blue to brown; the pale underparts lack both spots and the band.
 The beak is more pointed than that of the Humboldt penguin.
 The African penguin's colouring is a form of protective colouration known as countershading.
 The white undersides of the birds are difficult to spot by predators under the water and the penguins' black backs blend in with the water when viewed from above.
+African penguins possess supraorbital salt glands located above the eyes that allow them to excrete excess salt from ingesting seawater, an adaptation that helps maintain osmotic balance while foraging at sea.

 African penguins resemble and are related to the Humboldt, Magellanic and Galápagos penguins.
 African penguins have a very recognisable appearance, with a thick band of black that is in the shape of an upside-down horseshoe.
 They have black feet and black spots that vary in size and shape between individuals.
 Magellanic penguins share a similar bar marking that often confuses the two; the Magellanic has a double bar on the throat and chest, whereas the African has a single bar.
 These penguins are sometimes called "jackass penguins", which comes from the loud braying noises they make.

-Distribution and habitat
+Distribution

-The African penguin is found on the southern and southwestern coast of Africa, living in colonies on 24 islands between Namibia and Algoa Bay, near Port Elizabeth, South Africa.
+The African penguin is found on the southern and southwestern coast of Africa, living in colonies on 27 islands between Namibia and Algoa Bay, near Port Elizabeth, South Africa.
 It is the only penguin species that breeds in Africa, and its presence gave name to the Penguin Islands.